 Simon Jones, Harvard, is President and CEO at Regenacy Pharmaceuticals, a startup biotech company in Boston, resulting from the successful acquisition of his prior company Acetylon Pharmaceuticals.
 He is responsible for corporate operations in developing novel therapies in areas of high unmet medical need, defining corporate strategy, and establishing business partnerships.
 Simon holds a B.Sc. and Ph.D. in chemistry from King’s College, University of London.
 He moved to the Boston area in the 80s to pursue his career in the biological sciences, initially at MIT, and subsequently, at various biotech companies.
 His philanthropic activities focus in the areas of conservation, social support services, and cultural activities.
-His love of music, in particular the classical genre, stems from his father’s pivotal influence, and is shared by his partner Richard.
+His love of music, in particular the classical genre, stems from his father’s pivotal influence, and is shared by his husband Richard.

 Board of Directors